Skip to main content

 Using SSH

-You can apply Device42 updates, as well as do other menu-related work using SSH via port 404.
+You can apply Device42 updates and perform other menu-related work using SSH via port 404.
 Please note that root login has been disabled.